netbrain/zwift/docs/configuration/options.md

 ### Configuration file

-The zwift script automatically loads environment variables from the following configuration files:
+You can persist configuration options by creating a file.
+The zwift script will automatically load environment variables from these files, if present:

 - `$HOME/.config/zwift/config`
 - `$HOME/.config/zwift/$USER-config`